Sannevastaveren/PassBlok10/DataScience/Notes-Linear-Models.md

 Distance from the decision boundry can show how wrong the prediction is
 > like some value that's supposed to be of the label above 0 but is at -68 is way more wrong than a label supposed to be above 0 thats at -1
-> so you can calculate the error with this i think
+> so you can calculate the error with this i think (he does given-predicted where given is 1 or -1 (class label), and predicted is a value above or below that)